bikrambora/devlabs2018/README.md

 $ `aws ecr get-login --no-include-email --region us-west-2`
 ```

-**Follow the steps 3, 4 & 5 of the Push Commands to build and push the modified image**
+**Follow the steps 3, 4 & 5 of the push commands to build and push the modified image**

-\*If facing issues - Make sure you've done step 2
+\*If facing issues - make sure you've done step 2

 **Once the push is completed your docker image will be pushed to an ECR image repository on AWS**

 ![](media/image6.png)

-## Update the Cluster to use our new pushed image
+## Update the cluster to use our new pushed image

 ![](media/ecs-architecture.png)

 An ECS cluster is already provisioned for you.
-The cluster is
+This cluster is
 currently running a previous version of the same application.
 You will
 now **Deploy** the your new application **Version** to the service

-## Let's Update the ECS Task Definition to use the image that you just pushed
+## Let's update the ECS task definition to use the image that you just pushed

 Navigate to the **Elastic Container Service** Dashboard.

 In the navigation menu on the **left**, click **Task Definitions.**

-* Select the **simplewebtask**
+* select the **simplewebtask**

 * checkmark **simplewebtask**

-* Click **Create New Revision**
+* click **Create New Revision**

-* Scroll to the bottom of the page, then click **Create**
+* scroll to the bottom of the page, then click **Create**

 This will create a new version of the Task.
 Note the Version Number.
 The
 new version will use the latest container image. i.e. the image that you